Aratz

-Aratz (meaning 'pure' in Basque, after its stone surface devoid of vegetation) is a mountain of the Basque Country in Spain located at the mountain range Altzania (also called Urkilla) that provides the extension for the massif Aizkorri.
-It lies right on the line between provinces Gipuzkoa and Álava, the summit rising at 1,443 m high, next to Elurzuloak (1,431 m).
-The whole Aizkorri and Aratz area was declared the Aizkorri-Aratz Natural Park in 2006.
+Aratz is a mountain of the Basque Country in Spain.
+It is the highest mountain of the Altzania mountain range that is itself a continuation of the Aizkorri massif.
+It lies in the province of Álava, close to the border with Gipuzkoa.
+The summit rises to 1445 m, next to the secondary summit of Elurzuloak.
+The whole area has been part of the Aizkorri-Aratz Natural Park since 2006.

+A sculpture by Nestor Basterretxea was placed at the summit in 1997 and disappeared in 2001.
+It was found in 2021 and subsequently re-erected in Araia.

 Access points and trails

 The main access points are located both in the town of Araia on the fringes of the Alava plains (840 m drop from the summit) and at the spring Ezkaratza (drinking water) by the Way of St James west of the San Adrian tunnel.